 Significant employers in the Professional Service Industries include:

-SOURCE: SOURCE: Madera County Economic Development Commission
+For a list go to: Madera County Economic Development Commission

 This information courtesy of Madera County Economic Development Commission; additional Demographic Information can be found at following websites: City of Madera, Madera County, State of California Labor Market Information Division, State of California Employment Development Department, State of California Department of Finance, and U.S. Census Bureau